Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT: Extensions of Sonic Protocol

-We design enhanced Sonic protocol (${\tt S}_{\tt dat}$) in Table~\ref{tab:datasource} to incorporate verification of heterogeneous data sources on $\{d_j[X]\}$ as well as their signatures.
-In ${\tt S}_{\tt dat}$, the prover needs to open $\tilde{r}[z,1]$ and $d_j[z]$ for each data source $j$ with a commitment proof.
-Then, the verifier validates if the input data is incorporated correctly in $r[X,Y]$ by checking the following equation:
+We present an enhanced Sonic protocol (${\tt S}_{\tt dat}$) in Table~\ref{tab:datasource} to incorporate verification of heterogeneous data sources $\{d_j[X]\}$.
+In ${\tt S}_{\tt dat}$, the prover needs to provide commitments of $\{d_j[X]\}$ as well as their signatures to prove soundness of data commitments.
+Then, the prover opens $\tilde{r}[z,1]$ and $d_j[z]$ for each data source $j$ with a commitment proof.
+Using these openings that have been proved to be authentic, the verifier can validate if the data sources are incorporated authentically in the Sonic proof calculation by checking the following equation:

+Note that any modification of input data $d_j$ will be invalidated by the opening of $d_j$ in its KZG polynomial commitment and the signature $\sigma_j$ of the commitment.

 The rest of the protocol is similar to the one in Table~\ref{tab:sonic}.
+We leave the security proof of the protocol in \cite{HQC24full}.